Sliding-Window Thompson Sampling for Non-Stationary Settings: Regret Analysis for the General Non-Stationary Environment

-Intuitively, as $\mathcal{F}_{\tau}^{\complement}$ collects all the time instants $t$ in which the optimal arm at $t$, i.e. $i^*(t)$, is such that the smallest expected reward within the last $\tau$ round is larger than the largest expected reward of all other arms in the same window.
-This makes it possible to introduce a more general definition for the suboptimality gaps that encapsulate how challenging it is for the algorithms to rank the arms relying on the inferential estimate of the past $\tau$ rewards.
+Intuitively, $\mathcal{F}_{\tau}^{\complement}$ collects all the rounds $t \in \dsb{T}$ such that the smallest expected reward of the optimal arm $i^*(t)$ within the last $\tau$ rounds is larger than the largest expected reward of all other arms in the same interval spanning the length of the sliding window $\tau$.
+This enables the introduction of a general definition for the suboptimality gaps $\Delta_\tau$ that encodes how challenging it is to identify the optimal arm relying on the rewards collected in the past $\tau$ rounds only.
+Formally:

-\begin{definition}[General Sub-optimality gap, $\Delta_{\tau}$] For every $\tau \in \mathbb{N}$, we define the general suboptimality gap as follows:
+\begin{definition}[Generalized sub-optimality gap $\Delta_{\tau}$] For every window size $\tau \in \mathbb{N}$, the general suboptimality gap is defined as follows:

-\end{definition} Analogously to the definition of $\mathcal{F}_{\tau}^\complement$, the suboptimality gap $\Delta_{\tau}$ quantifies this minimum non-zero distance in expected reward between the optimal arm $i^*(t)$ and all other arms, across all rounds $t \in \dsb{T}$.
-We are now ready to present the result on the upper bound of the expected number of pulls for each algorithm. \begin{restatable}[General Analysis for \texttt{Beta-SWTS}]{theorem}{swbetagen} Under Assumption \ref{ass:bernoulli} and $\tau \in \mathbb{N}$, for \texttt{Beta-SWTS} the following holds true for every arm $i \in \dsb{K}$:
+\end{definition} { The suboptimality gap $\Delta_{\tau}>0$ quantifies a minimum non-zero distance in terms of expected reward between the optimal arm $i^*(t)$ and all other arms across all rounds $t \in \mathcal{F}_{\tau}^{\complement}$.} We are now ready to present the result on the upper bound of the expected number of pulls for the analyzed algorithms.